carsonkk/carsonkk.com/content/projects/blockstore/index.md

 ## Afterword

-When we conceived the idea for this project, Bitcoin was coming off it's major 2017/2018 peak and everyone and their mother was on about blockchain.
+When we conceived the idea for this project, Bitcoin was coming off it's major 2017/2018 peak and *everyone* was on about "the blockchain".
 It seemed like every day a new startup was announced with the goal of needlessly building something that already worked, *but with blockchain*.
 This was our attempt to both better understand the underlying implementation of a blockchain, as well as have some fun with our own needlessly-blockchained invention.
-I do however still like the idea of gig-economy websites that this project had the potential to fuel.
-Whether it be through users' helping host the website, serve the data, or administer it in some other manner, its a fun concept that builds a sense of community on the userbase.
+I do, however, still like the idea of gig-economy websites that this project had the potential to fuel, and more broadly speaking, the concept of a fully distributed internet.
+Whether it be through users' helping host the website, serve the data, or administer it in some other manner, it feels like a fun concept that could build a sense of community within a userbase.
 There are a couple examples of sites like this out there (beyond just having a "donate to keep the site alive" button), but often the system by which users contribute to the site's functionality seems to bog down the actual experience of using the website.
-It would be interesting to see the concept expanded further in some form or another.
+The concept isn't without its faults, but it certainly has the potential to be expanded upon.

 View the project proposal [here](Blockstore-Project-Summary.pdf) and the project presentation [here](Blockstore-Project-Presentation.pdf).